Cheap Golf in Scottsdale: 10 Affordable Courses Under $100

 Price Range: $35-$85

-Best Value Strategy: Summer weekday play ($35-$40) delivers championship golf at fraction of winter's $80+ rates.
+Best Value: Summer weekday play ($35-$40) gets you Palmer-designed golf at a fraction of winter's $80+ rates.

 Price Range: $45-$95